What is a Single Payer System?

 Our health care system was in crisis before the Affordable Care Act.
-While the ACA took a lot of aspects of a single payer system and combined them with with our current insurance industry-driven healthcare system.
-This has staved off some of the crisis, but has by no means solved it.
-A single payer health care approach has worked for other countries, and it of course could work for us.
-However, a single payer system on it’s own won’t offer the solutions our country needs.
-The focus of the ACA and future healthcare reform can’t just be about how we get health insurance, it has to be about what insurers, be it one payer or many, actually pay for care.
+While the ACA took a lot of aspects of a single payer system and combined them with our current insurance industry-driven healthcare system.
+This has staved off some of the crisis but has by no means solved it.
+A single payer health care approach has worked for other countries, and it, of course, could work for us.
+However, a single payer system on its own won’t offer the solutions our country needs.
+The focus of the ACA and future healthcare reform can’t just be about how we get health insurance.
+It has to be about what insurers, whether they are one payer or many, actually pay for care.
 As long as we have a system where you can be charged $75 for an aspirin at the hospital, no amount of insurance reform is going to solve the issue.

-The Affordable Care Act does a lot to “curb healthcare spending” and includes provisions that address big issues mentioned above like doctor payments, medical device taxes, taxes on the pharmaceutical industry, provisions that make insurers spend more profits on care, and more.
-Unfortunately. for all the law does to address these issues, it still leaves in place a for-profit system that decides the bottom line medical costs in the US.
-In our current system the government holds the power to negotiate some prices, but isn’t allowed to exercise it to an effective extent, while the insurers are experts at running the industry.
+The Affordable Care Act does a lot to “curb health care spending” and includes provisions that address big issues mentioned above like doctor payments, medical device taxes, taxes on the pharmaceutical industry, provisions that make insurers spend more profits on care, and more.
+Unfortunately, for all the law does to address these issues, it still leaves a for-profit system in place that decides the medical costs in the US.
+In our current system, the government holds the power to negotiate some prices but isn’t allowed to exercise it to an effective extent, while the insurers are experts at running the industry.
 The solution must be developed by the public, insurance industry, and Government compromising to reform a health care industry that has become the root of unaffordable health care in the US.
-Luckily this idea has a name “all-payer rate setting”.
+Luckily this idea has a name “all-payer rate setting.”

 All-Payer Rate Setting